-PURPLE

 Purple Day, 26 March 2023, was our best yet.
 We developed new school fundraising packs and 116 were downloaded.

-26 miles in 26 days challenge, raising an impressive £1,200.
+Supported by a virtual challenge event and a successful marketing campaign, we raised an impressive £24K, a significant increase on previous years.
+Nearly half of this income was raised through the virtual challenge 'Run 26 miles in 26 days'.
+Young supporter Fliss took up the 26 miles in 26 days challenge, raising an impressive £1,200.